 Recently our dear neighbors of ten plus years hosted a graduation party for both their beautiful daughters, one college, one high school, with a lovely party, in every sense.
 Beautiful vignettes indoors and out and a food truck.
 I couldn’t wait to share.
 You could so totally picture her home while flipping through the pages of Country Living.
 Were you born and raised on Country Living magazine?
 That was one Mom always had around.
 Its fun for me, especially on this Mother’s Day weekend, to wonder what her taste in home design would be today.
 Every Summer Dad and I embark on some sort of home improvement project and I wonder, would Mom still love this kitchen wallpaper, what color would she want the dining room?
-My neighbor, Mary Kay’s style and a lot of her antiques remind me of Mom, so I’m especially biased.
+Sometimes we think about going bigger and completely changing the exterior doors by looking at websites like https://www.doorsplus.com.au/store-locator/perth-doors/ for ideas, we can then paint and decorate it the way Mom would.
+My neighbor, Mary Kay’s style, and a lot of her antiques remind me of Mom, so I’m especially biased.
 Also because we’ve made a lot of great memories here with our neighbors, our friends and Mary Kay is truly a one-of-a-kind heart and spirit.
 So Happy Mother’s Day all you rock stars.
 And on to this rock star you will LOVE.

 Cupcakes on vintage glassware, an old window, hand painted by a local artist FYI, and notice the table.
 Two vintage Singer sewing machine bases (spotted two of them yesterday at Scotts, easy to come by), topped with an old door for an instant and easy buffet, display space, desk in your home or cottage.
 Mom had her Singer sewing machine table in the dining room and spent many late nights there.
 The last thing she made, I believe, is a madras plaid shift dress for me in college, for some sorority function and I’m hanging onto it for Soph.
 Because “there ain’t no way” Mama’s ever getting back in that thing!
 I remember her making a dress for my bff Koko in high school that we had designed with these crazy, tacky sequin appliqués we found in New York City.
 We thought we were SO COOL designing a dress when actually we were SO tacky in our quest to express our fashion sense.
 HAH.